You might think that taking a physical count of inventory is a tedious and time-consuming task.

 A physical inventory count is usually taken both when goods are not being sold or received and at the end of the company's fiscal year.
 You can, of course, take it more often to ensure greater accuracy.

-You may also choose to invest in a perpetual inventory management platform.
+You may also choose to invest in a perpetual inventory management platform or ERP software (see benefits of ERP).
 These platforms offer access to data at all times and automatically update as products are added or removed from your inventory.

 For bar and restaurant owners, BinWise Pro is the best solution.
 It helps you manage the entire lifecycle of your beverage inventory.
 It can even be integrated into a POS system for better accuracy.